 Meet Your Board of Directors

-Allison Cuellar, Vice President
+Allison Cuellar, President

-John Pitcock, Secretary
+John Pitcock, Vice President

 John Pitcock was born and raised on a small farm in Kentucky where his family raised tobacco and beef cattle.
 After his college years and a short stint in the military, including one deployment to Iraq, he took a job with Kentucky Department of Agriculture (KDA) as a Pesticide Inspector in 2012.
 John advanced quickly to Executive Staff Advisor until being promoted to his current position in 2018 as the Product Registration and Technical Support Branch Manager for Environmental Services with KDA.
 He now lives in Lexington, KY with his wife Anna, their two dogs Bear & Jack, and one cat Esmeralda.